AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Conclusion

-The shift to an AI-native company is not a simple software rollout – it changes how your teams work, think, and collaborate.
+Becoming an AI-native company is not a simple software rollout.
+It changes how your teams work, think, and collaborate.

 In your team's daily routine